 When you’ve decided which scholarships you want to pursue, take your time and put in your best effort.
 That includes reading the application terms carefully, taking note of the deadlines, and preparing ahead of time.
 You’ll want to be sure you don’t make mistakes simply by rushing through the process.

 Think about ways you can stand out as an applicant and unique experience you can highlight.
 Whether it means volunteering for a cause that’s special to you or sharing a personal life experience in your application essay, you’ll want to be creative and make a lasting impression.
 Finally, don’t be shy about asking others for help – get friends, family, teachers, or counselors to review your submissions and share their feedback with you.
+Check out our 10 Tips for Scholarship Success for more ideas.

 5. Things to keep in mind